FedeDP/libmodule/docs/src/module.rst

 .. c:function:: module_stop(self)

-  Stop module's polling by closing its fd
+  Stop module's polling by closing its fd.
+Note that module is not destroyed: you can call module_start with a new fd.

   :param self: pointer to module's handler
   :type self: :c:type:`const void *`
   :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

-.. c:macro:: module_become(self, new_recv)
+.. c:function:: module_become(self, new_recv)

   Change recv callback to new_recv